jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 Let's do some testing!
 It's always good to test your code anytime you have an opportunity to do it.
-Testing at the very end is not a good idea because it will be hard to pinpoint where the error is in your code.
+Testing at the very end is not a good idea because it will be hard to pinpoint the location of the error in your code.

 Add a test route in your `backend/routes/api/index.js` file that will test the `setTokenCookie` function by getting the demo user and calling `setTokenCookie`.